Research

 draft

 Safe assets are a cornerstone of the modern international financial system, but the set of global safe assets can change over time.
-I show that the perceived safety of an asset can exhibit short-to-medium-term fluctuations that have significant real implications.
-I construct a text-based index from newspaper mentions, the FLY, to measure global demand for safe assets and flight-to-safety episodes, and I estimate time-varying loadings on the index for a large set of sovereign bonds from both advanced and emerging economies.
-I identify switches in a bond's safety through changes in the sign and significance of its loading on the FLY.
-Safety switches are common, they happen across credit rating classes, and they are not fully captured by rating upgrades or downgrades.
-Safety switches are also associated with sizable movements in macroeconomic variables: positive switches (i.e. becoming safe) are associated with an increase in government spending but are not expansionary, while negative switches (i.e. becoming risky) lead to contractions in both government spending and output.
-In addition, debt grows after a positive switch, as countries take advantage of their newly-gained safe status; conversely, following a negative switch, debt falls and its maturity structure shortens persistently.
+I present a model that helps explain the sources of time-varying sovereign bond safety and provides a definition of safety that can be taken to the data.
+Following the takeaways from the model, I construct a text-based index from newspaper mentions, the FLY, to measure global demand for safe assets.
+Compared to other measures of uncertainty and volatility, the FLY picks up relevant flight-to-safety episodes and the global savings glut, and is priced in the cross-section of sovereign bond returns.
+Additionally, innovations in the FLY foreshadow declines in the natural interest rate.
+I then estimate time-varying loadings on the FLY for a large set of sovereign bonds.
+I identify switches in a bond’s safety through changes in the sign and significance of its loading on the FLY.
+Safety switches are associated with sizable movements in macroeconomic variables: positive switches (i.e. becoming safe) are associated with expansions, increases in government spending, and higher debt; conversely, negative switches (i.e. becoming risky) are associated with contractions, decreases in government spending, and lower debt with a shorter maturity structure.
+The results are driven by advanced economies in the post-global- savings-glut period, they are not fully accounted for by credit ratings, and they hold up even when excluding the global financial crisis, the euro debt crisis, and the Covid-19 period.

 Learning to Be in a Monetary Union